ibarrien/SemiSupervisedLearning/README.md

 # Semi Supervised Learning
+Demonstrate how adding unlabeled data to a supervised problem can improve out-of-sample accuracy.

-Example of applying expectation maximization to loss function := labeled_loss + unlabeled_loss
+This repo provides an example of this accuracy improvement through a loss function := labeled_loss + unlabeled_loss which is optimized using expectation-maximization (EM).

 Follows Nigam et al 2006 from "Semi-Supervised Learning", Chapelle et al.